{//% unless portal.user.is_agent %} Tickets

 • ETD Changed

-ETD and ZFW change events add the ability to change the their values by time and weight respectively.
+ETD, and ZFW change events add the ability to change their values by time, and weight respectively.
 For each of these, you can select the value change based on a qualifier, and the condition since the last instance of the event.

 HINT